Skip to content

 Now change your shape URLs to use port 3001 instead of port 3000 and everything will run much faster 🚀

-Clear data — how do I clear the server state?
+Shape logs — how do I clear the server state?

-Solution — clear the storage volumes
+Solution — clear shape logs

 If you're running using Docker Compose, the simplest solution is to bring the Postgres and Electric services down, using the --volumes flag to also clear their mounted storage volumes: